 - The State Water Board has been working since before 2012 to establish Toxicity Provisions in the SIP that would introduce uniform Whole Effluent Toxicity Requirements for the State - During individual permit reissuances since 2015, the Regional Water Board has been performing RPAs for chronic toxicity and giving chronic toxicity limits to agencies with Reasonable Potential. - Proposed Final Statewide Toxicity Provisions were released in October 2020, incorporating revisions to previous versions from 2018 to 2020.
-The Provisions establish: - Use of Test of Significant Toxicity (TST) as statistical method to determine toxicity replacing EC25/IC25 (with concerns it will lead to more false positive results): - Numeric limits for chronic toxicity for POTWs >5 MGD and with a pretreatment program; smaller POTWs would receive effluent targets and only receive limits if Reasonable Potential is established: - Regional Water Board discretion on whether to require RPAs for acute toxicity: - o For POTWs with Ceriodaphnia dubia as most sensitive species, numeric targets rather than limits until after completion of state-wide study on lab/ testing issues (Dec.
+The Provisions establish: - Use of Test of Significant Toxicity (TST) as statistical method to determine toxicity replacing EC25/IC25 (with concerns it will lead to more false positive results); - Numeric limits for chronic toxicity for POTWs >5 MGD and with a pretreatment program; smaller POTWs would receive effluent targets and only receive limits if Reasonable Potential is established; - Regional Water Board discretion on whether to require RPAs for acute toxicity; - For POTWs with Ceriodaphnia dubia as most sensitive species, numeric targets rather than limits until after completion of state-wide study on lab/ testing issues (Dec.
 31, 2023).

-The State Water Board first adopted the Statewide Toxicity Provisions in December 2020.
+- The State Water Board first adopted the Statewide Toxicity Provisions in December 2020.
 In October 2021, the State Water Board affirmed that the Statewide Toxicity Provisions were adopted as state policy for water quality control for all inland surface waters and estuaries.
-The Toxicity Provisions are expected to go into effect no sooner than mid-2022 after EPA approval.

-- Implementation will be on a permit-bypermit basis as new individual NPDES permits are issued. - Since 2016, agencies have had the option to skip sensitive species screening upon permit reissuance and pay the avoided funds to the RMP to be used for CECs studies.
-Once the Statewide Toxicity Provisions come into effect, agencies will once again be required by the provisions to do sensitive species screening once every 15 years. - BACWA joined SCAP, CVCWA and NACWA in a lawsuit alleging EPA did not follow proper procedure in requiring use of the TST, which has not been officially promulgated.
-The lawsuit was dismissed on Statute of Limitation grounds.
-An appeal to the 9th Circuit Court of Appeals was denied in September 2021 on the basis that the EPA guidance document is not a final agency action that can be reviewed by the courts.
-POTWs' only recourse is to challenge individual permits that include the procedure.
+The Toxicity Provisions will go into effect following EPA approval, which is expected sometime between September 2022 and early 2023. - Since 2016, agencies have had the option to skip sensitive species screening upon permit reissuance and pay the avoided funds to the RMP to be used for CECs studies.
+Under the Toxicity Provisions, agencies will be required by the provisions to do sensitive species screening once every 15 years. - BACWA joined SCAP, CVCWA and NACWA in a lawsuit alleging EPA did not follow proper procedure in requiring use of the TST, which has not been officially promulgated.
+The lawsuit was dismissed.
+POTWs' only recourse is to challenge individual permits that include the procedure. - The State Water Board is collaborating with stakeholders on a special study to improve the quality of Ceriodaphnia dubia testing.
+The laboratory analysis portion of the study was approved in August 2022, and laboratory testing will begin shortly.